uber/cadence/docs/02_use_cases/03_polling.md

 # Polling

-Polling is executing periodic action to check for state changes.
+Polling is executing some periodic action checking for a state change.
 Examples are pinging a host, calling REST API or listing S3 bucket for newly uploaded files.

 Cadence support for long running activities and unlimited retries makes it a good fit.